 Buying a Home?
 Demand an In-Depth Foundation Inspection!

-When buying a home, you might look at things like the kitchen cabinets and the carpet.
+When buying a home, you might consider factors such as the kitchen cabinets and the carpet.
 Does it have a two-car garage?
 Are there enough bedrooms?
 Rarely do people think, “Is the foundation in good shape?”.
-This is the first thing you should be thinking about.
-The foundation or crawlspace of your home is the most important part.
-The health of the foundation or crawlspace affects every little part of your home, so it has to be safe and sound.
+This is the first thing you should consider.
+The foundation or crawlspace of your home is the most crucial part.
+The health of the foundation or crawlspace affects every part of your home, so it must be safe and sound.
 Having an in-depth foundation inspection can save you from future worries and expenses.

 Warning Signs – What to Look For

-If the house you are looking at has a settling foundation, the chimney could be leaning, floors could be sloping, and doors and windows might stick.
-Cabinets could be hard to open and close, drywall starts cracking, or the stairs on the front of the house could be pulling away from the foundation.
-When a home is built, many times, the soil around the home is not handled correctly.
+If the house you are looking at has a settling foundation, the chimney may be leaning, the floors may be sloping, and doors and windows might stick.
+Cabinets may be challenging to open and close, drywall may start cracking, or the stairs on the front of the house may be pulling away from the foundation.
+When a home is built, the soil around it is often not handled correctly.
 If it is not compacted well, settlement can occur.
-Problems can also occur if there is excess water or unstable soil due to heavy limestone content.
-You need a good, in-depth foundation inspection so that problems can be identified before your purchase.
-If there are major problems, you can avoid major financial headaches down the road.
+Problems can also happen if there is excess water or unstable soil due to the high limestone content.
+You need a thorough, in-depth foundation inspection so that potential problems can be identified before you make a purchase.
+If there are significant problems, you can avoid major financial headaches down the road.

 Some problems can be resolved with simple underpinning products such as helical piers!
 But wouldn’t you rather know upfront than when it is too late?
 Don’t take any chances.
-Have the homeowner provide an in-depth foundation inspection so you know exactly what you have in store.
-Rapid Foundation Repair can provide that inspection and even provide an estimate of the cost of repair.
-It is a wise choice for savvy home buyers!
+Have the homeowner conduct an in-depth foundation inspection so you know exactly what you’re getting into.
+Rapid Foundation Repair can provide that inspection and even give an estimate of the repair cost.
+It’s a wise choice for savvy homebuyers!